Airtrust founder's family sue firm to recover S$1.3m in investments

 This graph is an experimental feature that tracks number of views over time.

-The wife and son of Airtrust Singapore Pte Ltd's late founder have won the lawsuit against the logistics firm, where they sought to recover almost S$1.3 million in investments.
+The wife and son of Airtrust Singapore Pte Ltd's late founder have filed a law suit against the logistics firm, seeking to recover almost S$1.3 million in investments.

-SINGAPORE: The wife and son of Airtrust Singapore Pte Ltd's late founder have won the lawsuit against the logistics firm, where they sought to recover almost S$1.3 million in investments.
+SINGAPORE: The wife and son of Airtrust Singapore Pte Ltd's late founder have filed a law suit against the logistics firm, seeking to recover almost S$1.3 million in investments.

-The two had made investments presented to them by the firm's founder, the late Mr Peter Fong.
+Mdm Alice Lee Pei Ru and her son, Mr Fong Wei Heng, had made investments presented to them by the founder, Mr Peter Fong.

 The elder Fong had roped in his wife, son and four other investors -- consisting of three friends and a foundation -- to help fund the conversion of a vessel, the MV Cobalt Transport.

-A chartering firm, Southern Cross Company Ltd, had wanted to buy and convert the vessel, and had sought Mr Peter Fong's help with funding the plan.
+A chartering firm, Southern Cross Company Ltd, had wanted to buy and convert the vessel, and had sought Mr Peter Fong's help with funding the conversion.

 The plaintiffs and the other four investors helped Airtrust raise the US$2.2 million needed to fund the conversion.

-Between December 2006 and October 2008, three of the investors backed out of the deal and got back their principal investment sums.
+Between December 2006 and October 2008 however, three of the investors backed out of the deal and got back their principal investment sums.

-Under Mr Peter Fong's assurance, Madam Lee repaid one of the three investors' principal sum and took over the investment rights.
+Under Mr Peter Fong's assurance, Mdm Lee repaid one of the three investors' principal sum and took over the investment rights.